lfnsyhd/auth-service-supabase/README.md

 # Authentication Service - Node.js

 This repository contains an authentication service built using Node.js.
-It provides a scalable and secure solution for user authentication, supporting features like user registration, login, get profile and token-based session management.
+It provides a scalable and secure solution for user authentication, supporting features like user registration, login, get profile, list all users, and token-based session management.

 ---

 ## Features

-- **User Registration**: Allow new users to register with username and password.
+- **User Registration**: Allow new users to register with name, email and password.
 - **User Login**: Authenticate users with their credentials.
 - **Get Profile**: Getting the profile info for authenticated profile.
 - **Token-Based Authentication**: Use JWT (JSON Web Tokens) for secure session management.